garciart/network-automation/README.md

 ![Idle PC value](img/a22.png)

 The IOS template's details appear.
-Note the memory for the Personal Computer Memory Card International Association (PCMCIA) disk0.
-This is the device's CompactFlash (CF) memory card, used to store the system image, configuration files, and more.
+Note the memory settings for the Personal Computer Memory Card International Association (PCMCIA) disks:

+- **PCMCIA disk0** - This is the device's built-in CompactFlash (CF) memory card, accessible as ```flash:``` in the IOS, used to store the system image, configuration files, and more.
 It cannot be 0, and the cards hold 32, 64, and 128 MiB of memory.
+- **PCMCIA disk1** - This is the device's external and optional CF memory card, accessible as ```slot0:``` in the IOS.
+It can hold 0 (no card inserted), 32, 64, and 128 MiB of memory.

-Click on **Edit** to change it:
+Click on **Edit** to increase the device's flash memory from 0 to 64 MiB:

 ![Preferences](img/a23.png)